 - clean out my hanging baskets from last year and add new soil to prep them for planting in spring

-- visit a public garden that’s open year-round (public gardens open year-round in Western Washington include the Bloedel Reserve, the gardens at Point Defiance Park, the Bellevue Botanical Garden, the Seattle Arboretum, Kubota Garden, the Seattle College Arboretum, the Evergreen Arboretum and Gardens, and Meerkerk Gardens.
+- visit a public garden that’s open year-round.
+Public gardens that are open year-round in Washington State include the Bloedel Reserve (on Bainbridge Island), the gardens at Point Defiance Park (in Tacoma), the Wright Conservatory (in Tacoma), the Bellevue Botanical Garden, the Seattle Arboretum, Kubota Garden (in South Seattle), the South Seattle College Arboretum (in West Seattle) , the Evergreen Arboretum and Gardens (in Everett), Meerkerk Gardens (on Whidbey Island), the Rhododendron Species Botanical Garden (in Federal Way), the Yakima Area Arboretum, the Lawson Gardens (in Pullman), and Manito Park and Gardens (in Spokane)

 Winter doesn’t have to feel as blah as it looks.
 Getting outside will make you feel better and help you get a head start on your garden beds so they will be ready to prosper come summer.